 - Optical Element: 6 elements in 4 groups

 - Min Aperture: f/16

 - Length: 2.2in/57mm

 While we were looking for sample images of the 44-2, we found Akos Fekete from Hungary on Instagram and asked him if we could post a few images of his work in our blog.
 He accepted our invitation and also told us that Helios is a really good lens, it produces great bokeh and it’s really sharp!

 Personally I own a Helios 44M-6 which is a little bit different but has almost the same features.
 It’s a 58mm with a f/2 aperture and manual focus ring.
 I can’t deny that it produces amazing bokeh like the 44-2!
 I have taken amazing sunset photos with wide open aperture at 2.0.
 More samples from that lens will be published soon!

-The settings our friend used to capture these images with the Helios 44-2 and the Sony a6000 are:
+The settings our friend used to capture these images with the Helios 44-2 mounted on a Sony a6000 are:

 Shutter Speed 1/800 – 1/1000

 I am amazed by the swirly bokeh!
 Are you?
-Have you ever used a vintage lens with your new mirrorless camera?
+Have you ever mounted a vintage lens on your camera?
 If yes, what did you like the most about it?
 Let us know in the comments below.